COMMUNITY COLLEGES OF COLORADO

 Procedure

-Sabbatical Plan and Report
+Sabbatical Plan and Report:

-• How the sabbatical will impact the faculty member’s professional growth;
+• How the sabbatical will impact the faculty member’s professional growth.

-• How the sabbatical will enhance the College’s role and mission and its students’ educational experience;
+• How the sabbatical will enhance the College’s role and mission and its students’ educational experience.

 • How the sabbatical will increase the overall level of knowledge in the faculty member’s discipline and/or profession.

-6. A faculty member who has completed sabbatical leave is not eligible to be approved for additional sabbatical leave until after returning from the previous sabbatical and completing at least six consecutive full-time (including approved paid leave) academic year contracts of employment in regular positions.
+• A faculty member who has completed sabbatical leave is not eligible to be approved for additional sabbatical leave until after returning from the previous sabbatical and completing at least six consecutive full-time (including approved paid leave) academic year contracts of employment in regular positions.

-8. Faculty members granted sabbatical will have the sabbatical listed as part of their performance evaluation goals.
+• Faculty members granted sabbatical will have the sabbatical listed as part of their performance evaluation goals.
 The faculty member’s performance during the sabbatical and/or quality of the sabbatical report will be part of the performance rating for the year.

-9. All work created by a faculty member during a sabbatical is subject to BP 3-90, Copyrights and Patents.
 The work outlined in the approved sabbatical leave plan constitutes the entirety of the faculty member’s workload obligation to the College during the sabbatical leave, whether for one semester or for two semesters.

+• All work created by a faculty member during a sabbatical is subject to BP 3-90, Copyrights and Patents.

-11. Upon completion of the sabbatical and during the first semester after returning to regular duties, the faculty member shall submit a final sabbatical report to their College President and to the Vice Chancellor for Academic and Student Affairs, who will provide an annual report to the Board.
+• Upon completion of the sabbatical and during the first semester after returning to regular duties, the faculty member shall submit a final sabbatical report to their College President and to the Vice Chancellor for Academic and Student Affairs, who will provide an annual report to the Board.

-12. The faculty member must also share their sabbatical results with their colleagues at their College or within CCCS and may, upon request, present their report to the Board.
-Both the plan for the sabbatical and the post-sabbatical report shall be public documents and will be made available on the CCCS Academic and Student Affairs webpage.
+• The faculty member must also share their sabbatical results with their colleagues or within CCCS and may, upon request, present their report to the Board.
+Both the plan for the sabbatical and the post-sabbatical report shall be public documents and will be made available on the CCCS website.

 A sabbatical provides the opportunity to engage in a different type of work that both develops one professionally and re-energizes one to return to regular work duties.
 Sabbaticals do not include “time off” using accrued leave or leaving the College to work as an employee of another entity with an intent to return to the College at some time in the future.
 Sabbaticals are a defined period of time to complete goals too complex to be completed with a full or even reduced teaching schedule.
-All sabbatical undertakings must advance the priorities of the Board, the CCCS Strategic Plan, and/or the College strategic plan.

 Typical sabbatical undertakings include, but are not limited to, the categories listed below and as further defined in Appendix A:

-1. Research and Publication.
+• Research and Publication

-2. Professional Creative Work.
+• Professional Creative Work

-5. Discipline and Profession Relevancy.
+• Discipline and Profession Relevancy

 Revising this Procedure

-CCCS reserves the right to change any provision or requirements of this procedure at any time and the change shall become effective immediately.
+CCCS reserves the right to change any provision or requirement of this procedure at any time and the change shall become effective immediately.
 If changes are made to this procedure, any faculty member on approved sabbatical leave will fulfill the requirements of the sabbatical based on the procedure in effect at the time their sabbatical plan was approved.

-Appendix A
+APPENDIX A

-b.
-Professional Creative Work: Faculty members pursue writing a significant work of fiction, creative nonfiction, visual or performing art creation or performance, or other work that contributes to the faculty member’s field for publication or significant showing.
+Faculty members pursue writing a significant work of fiction, creative nonfiction, visual or performing art creation or performance, or other work that contributes to the faculty member’s field for publication or significant showing.

-e.
-Discipline and Profession Relevancy: Faculty members engage in activities to stay current in their discipline and/or profession so that teaching practice, course content, and/or approach to their position responsibilities remain relevant.
+Faculty members engage in activities to stay current in their discipline and/or profession so that teaching practice, course content, and/or approach to their position responsibilities remain relevant.